davisstacked/LeahDavisCommentUIExercise/README.md

 <!-- should be moved to the asset file called comment.css -->
 Comment.css holds the CSS for CommentList, Comment, and Comment form because React will create an element in one Component but display it in another.

+I wanted to show my understanding of both context and props.

+Creating

+Next steps:

+- maybe switch the - i was undecided between two solutions for the delete and undo buttons.

+One is to store the current state in ` [prevState
+- Organize the CSS - Move the Edit and Form components

+- Use Git Rebase to clean up github commits.

 ## Approach